j9t/obsohtml/README.md

 # ObsoHTML HTML Checker

-ObsoHTML is a Node.js script designed to scan HTML and PHP files within a specified directory for obsolete or proprietary HTML attributes and elements.
+ObsoHTML is a Node.js script designed to scan HTML, JavaScript, TypeScript, and PHP files within a specified directory for obsolete or proprietary HTML attributes and elements.
 It helps you identify and update deprecated HTML code to ensure modern web standards compliance.

 ## Usage